carolinalaser/zencart-taxjar/readme-taxjar sales tax.txt

 longer necessary since it is being handled by an observer in the newest version.

 2. If you installed the admin tools in your YOUR_ADMIN/orders.php, you will want to remove those mods as well.
-This is also handled by an oberserver in the newest version.
+This is also handled by an observer in the newest version.

+3. You can remove the old taxjar api files, located at STORE_ROOT/taxjar.
+The new version uses the api located in the modules/order_total folder, and is supplied in the plugin files.